Slippy2k/Dosbox--Optionals-/Source/OPTIONALS.md

     - Windows Keys (Win Left and Right added to SDL Mapper)
 	- Reboot Message changed
 	- Doshell Dir switch.
 More help to the Sort Order Command
+	- Added in the conf [SDL] UseAspectHeight.
+If this true.
+Dosbox will be use Aspect Ratio on the Screens (Aspect=true/false). if this set to false.
+Aspect Ratio has no 'heavy' effect the screen hight's.
+I added this because my Resolution 1280x1024 was always shrink to 1820x960.
+	  OK, this 640x480 *2.
+But it doesn't look good on Windows 3.x/ Windows 95.
 	=======================================================================================================

 	Adding and take a other few Fixes from Dosbox-X (Credits go to the DOSBox-X author(s))